European shares fall, Merkel snubs call for action

 "Italian banks finally benefited from political stability and ECB intervention and the same thing applies to Spain, which holds elections on Sunday," a trader in Milan said.

-Italy's new prime minister, Mario Monti, who won a final confidence vote in the lower house on Friday, unveiled a programme centred on fiscal discipline and aimed at stimulating economic growth.
+Italy's new prime minister, Mario Monti, who won a final confidence vote in the lower house on Friday, unveiled a program centered on fiscal discipline and aimed at stimulating economic growth.

 Fiscal consolidation is also a key part of the platform presented by the Popular Party in Spain, expected to win a general election on Sunday.